Antenna (radio): Overview

 Even greater directionality can be obtained using aperture antennas such as the parabolic reflector or horn antenna.
 Since high directivity in an antenna depends on it being large compared to the wavelength, highly directional antennas (thus with high antenna gain) become more practical at higher frequencies (UHF and above).

 At low frequencies (such as AM broadcast), arrays of vertical towers are used to achieve directionality and they will occupy large areas of land.
 For reception, a long Beverage antenna can have significant directivity.
 For non directional portable use, a short vertical antenna or small loop antenna works well, with the main design challenge being that of impedance matching.
 With a vertical antenna a loading coil at the base of the antenna may be employed to cancel the reactive component of impedance; small loop antennas are tuned with parallel capacitors for this purpose.

-An antenna lead-in is the transmission line, or feed line, which connects the antenna to a transmitter or receiver.
+An antenna lead-in is the transmission line, or feed line, that connects the antenna to a transmitter or receiver.
 The "antenna feed" may refer to all components connecting the antenna to the transmitter or receiver, such as an impedance matching network in addition to the transmission line.
 In a so-called "aperture antenna", such as a horn or parabolic dish, the "feed" may also refer to a basic radiating antenna embedded in the entire system of reflecting elements (normally at the focus of the parabolic dish or at the throat of a horn) which could be considered the one active element in that antenna system.
 A microwave antenna may also be fed directly from a waveguide in place of a (conductive) transmission line.